We empower veterans, active duty service members and their families to establish strong roots in their community.

 Victory Farm is a safe, non-confrontational environment where veterans work shoulder to shoulder, immersed in the healing nature of the outdoors, agriculture and dirt work.
 In this environment, we find new meaning and purpose.
 Stories are shared, new connections are made and roots in community take shape.

 We offer hands-on opportunities for veterans to develop their skills in sustainable small-scale urban agriculture and food production.
-Learning opportunities include (and are not limited to): irrigation, vegetable propagation and cultivation, soil health, harvest techniques, and small market management.
-This includes managing a market stand & CSA.
+Learning opportunities include (and are not limited to): irrigation, fungi cultivation, vegetable propagation and cultivation, soil health, harvest techniques, and small market management.

 Building Community Between Veterans and the Community at Large